Mission Foods

 By |

-Mission’s Tortilla Route For Sale – West Palm Beach, Florida
+Mission’s Tortilla Route For Sale – Charlotte, Matthews, North Carolina

-Mission’s Tortilla Route for sale in the West Palm Beach, Florida region for $200,000!
-Currently generating $458,995 in yearly sales and nets $82,869!
+Mission’s Tortilla Route for sale in the Charlotte, Matthews, North Carolina region for $115,000!
+Currently generating $555,316 in yearly sales and nets $104,656.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 16 accounts delivering to popular grocery stores and convenience stores.
-Plenty of growth opportunity!
-For a video presentation of this listing Go Here.
+This route currently has 14 accounts delivering to popular grocery stores.
+Plenty of growth opportunity.
+For a video presentation of this listing GO HERE.

 Frequently Asked Questions: